Tonyigba/PYTHON-TASK-PROJECT/README.md

 # Questions to answer with the dataset:

-1: The most popular director.
+1: The most popular director?

+ANSWER:
 prodata['Director'].value_counts()[1:]

 Top_Director